OpenEvalProject/evals/manuscripts/elife-96357/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/96357/elife-96357-fig7-v2.jpg)

 **Figure 7.:** (A–C) 20 μM carbenoxolone (CBX), a gap junction channel block, was applied to cultured astrocytes for 30 min before gap-FRAP analysis.
 (A) Representative time-lapse images of prebleaching, bleaching and recovery condition during gap-FRAP analysis.
 (B) Ft/F0 values over time following photobleaching (yellow rectangle).
 (C) Recovery % values, calculated from panel B. Mock, n=7; CBX, n=7.
 Values in graphs are mean ± SEM (*p<0.05, **p<0.005, ***p<0.0005, and ****p<0.00005; Mann-Whitney U test).
-(D–I) Cultured astrocytes from WT (D–F) and Bmal1 (-/-G–I) mice were synchronized by SS.
+(D–I) Cultured astrocytes from WT (D–F) and Bmal1-/- (G–I) mice were synchronized by SS.
 At the indicated time, gap-FRAP was performed.
 (D, G) Representative time-lapse images of prebleaching, bleaching and recovery condition during gap-FRAP analysis at 30 hr post sync and 42 hr post sync.
 (E, H) Ft/F0 values over time following photobleaching (yellow rectangle).
 (F, I) Recovery % values, calculated from panel H and L, respectively.
 (D–F) 30 hr post sync, n=15; 42 hr post sync, n=11.
 (G–I) 30 hr post sync, n=9; 42 hr post sync, n=9.
 Values in graphs are mean ± SEM (*p<0.05, **p<0.005, ***p<0.0005, and ****p<0.00005; F: t-test, I: Mann-Whiteny U test).
 (J) Schematic diagram illustrating the regulation of ER Ca2+ response by the circadian clock through rhythmic oscillation of HERP.
 Refer to the text for the detailed explanation.
 Panel J was created with BioRender.com.

 In summary, we propose a model illustrating how the circadian clock influences astrocyte function through the regulation of ER Ca2+ response.
 Based on phase comparisons of clock genes between our data and CircaDB (Figure 1D), we defined subjective day and night, with 8 hr post sync corresponding to the beginning of the day.
 In astrocytes, BMAL1/CLOCK-controlled oscillation of HERP regulates day and night variations in ITPR2 levels.
 These oscillations contribute to changes in ER Ca2+ responses, which in turn result in the distinct day and night differences in pCx43 (S368) and the gap junction conductance (Figure 7J).